 Are your Halloween plans up in the air?
 Imagine walking on a cable three stories above the forest floor, with nothing to hang onto except a rope swaying overhead.
 Now imagine doing it at night, helped along by ghouls.

 That's the Trick-or-Treetops course at Eagle Bluff Environmental Learning Center, just west of Lanesboro, Minn., on a bluff overlooking the North Branch of the Root River.

-Haunted Lighthouse Weekend at the 1876 Tawas Point Lighthouse in Michigan's Tawas Point State Park, on Lake Huron, will be Oct.
-8-9 in 2021.
+Haunted Lighthouse Weekend at the 1876 Tawas Point Lighthouse in Michigan's Tawas Point State Park, on Lake Huron, is held in early October.
 There are nighttime lighthouse tours, plus family-friendly events: carnival games and prizes for kids, hay rides and a spooky cemetery with special tombstones.

 On Lake Michigan, the basement of Grand Traverse Lighthouse in Northport, Mich., is haunted in late October, with (less) spooky tours of the main floor of the keeper's quarters, plus games and an outdoor treasure hunt.

 The 1866 lighthouse in Ontonagon, Mich., 12 miles east of Porcupine Mountains Wilderness State Park on the Upper Peninsula, will be the scene of a wake for a young woman who died of diphtheria in the lighthouse in 1885.

 Warning: You'll see dead people.
 Shows are offered the weekend before Halloween by the Ontonagon Historical Museum.
 Reserve at 906-884-6165.

 On the Lake Michigan side of the Upper Peninsula east of Manistique, Seul Choix Point Lighthouse is said to be haunted by a keeper who died there in 1910, and smoke from a phantom cigar often is detected.